 Hair Bands or Headbands

 You will notice the moment you step in line for the parks, maybe even the moment you step foot in your resort all of the cute headbands.
 In the parks, headbands are $29.99+ but you can grab some cute ones from Amazon before you go for $10+.
-Not only will you still look adorable, but you are saving a bunch of money.
 Headbands are one size fits all, so these will fit toddlers on up.
-For babies, Amazon has adorable soft headbands that are more comfortable, I did not see any soft bands for babies at the parks.
+For babies, Amazon has adorable soft headbands that are more comfortable.

 Costumes

 Let’s talk costumes!
 Is it even a magical trip if your toddlers aren’t dressed as their favorite princess or Disney character?!
 This is where you will save a ton of money.
-Buy the costumes before you go, in parks, they start at $49.99!
+Buy the costumes before you go! they start at $49.99 in the parks!

 Shirts and Outfits

-If you’re looking for Disney shirts, dresses, Lounge Fly backpacks, Ears or jackets ShopDisney.com is having their Twice Upon A Year sale.
-You can get official Disney gear for up to 40% off!
-Other great places to pick up Disney shirts and back packs are BoxLunch.com for 20% off, HotTopic.com, and Khols.com.
+If you’re looking for Disney shirts, dresses, Lounge Fly backpacks, Ears, or jackets ShopDisney.com has a lot of sales on official Disney gear throughout the year!
+Other great places to pick up Disney shirts and backpacks are BoxLunch.com for 20% off, HotTopic.com, and Khols.com.
 I’ve had really good luck finding matching family Disney shirts on Etsy.com and Amazon!

 Two Extra Pairs of Clothes